Skip to main content

 Fall 2024 thru winter 2025:

-• The bridge will be under construction and closed to all traffic, including emergency vehicles and school buses, through early March 2025.
+• The bridge will be under construction and closed to all traffic, including emergency vehicles and school buses, through late March 2025.

-• The new bridge is anticipated to be complete in early March 2025.
+• The new bridge is anticipated to be complete in late March 2025.

 Spring 2025: